vdemonchy/heroku-buildpack-nginx/readme.md

 ### nginx Solo Mode

-nginx-buildpack provides a command named `bin/start-nginx-solo`.
+nginx-s3-buildpack provides a command named `bin/start-nginx-solo`.
 This is for you if you don't want to run an additional app server on the Dyno.
 This mode requires you to put a `config/nginx.conf.erb` in your app code.
 You can start by coping the [sample config for nginx solo mode](config/nginx-solo-sample.conf.erb).
 For example, to get NGINX and Unicorn up and running: